NMajjiga12/LTAStatsBoard/README.md

-# LTAStatsBoard Application
+# SpeedStatsBoard Application

 ## Overview

 **SpeedStatsBoard** is a React-based web application designed specifically for **speedrunners hosting their own Live Time Attack events**.
 It provides an easy way to **manage, track, and display runner times** during live competitions — all from a browser-based interface.

 The app supports **manual time entry**, **real-time leaderboard updates**, and **OBS integration** for seamless live streaming overlays.
 Whether you're managing a casual race or a large-scale time attack event, this tool ensures every runner’s performance is accurately tracked and displayed.

-NOTE: This Application is not for public use.
-You must download/clone this and deploy this JS application yourself!
 ---

 ## Installation Instructions